This post contains affiliate links.

 Walk around the grounds and museum, and then visit the Carillon Brewing Company for lunch or dinner and a couple pints.
-Just be warned, though, the only house brews here are sour beer… it’s worth trying, but definitely is an acquired taste!
+Just be warned, though, the only house brews here are sour beer… it’s worth trying, but definitely an acquired taste.

-Fifth Street Brewpub
+Stop 1: Fifth Street Brewpub

-Where: 1600 E 5th St, Dayton, OH 45403
+Location: 1600 E 5th St, Dayton, OH 45403

 I recommend: Start your walking brewery tour of Dayton here!
 Also, try the mint cookie stout.

-Why you should visit: This pub is unique because it’s in a restored house, and because it is a nonprofit organization.
+This pub is unique because it’s in a restored house and also because it’s a nonprofit organization.
 The pub is run as a co-op, so you can buy ownership with a one time fee of $125 and receive discounts for the rest of your life.

-Toxic Brew Company
+Stop 3: Toxic Brew Company

-Where: 431 E 5th St, Dayton, OH 45402 (the Oregon District)
+Location: 431 E 5th St, Dayton, OH 45402 (the Oregon District)

 I like it because their house brewed beers are good, and they also serve some other local beers as well as meads, wine, and mixed drinks.
 So, it definitely has something for everyone.

 Next: Walk 7 minutes to Warped Wing Brewing Company

-Warped Wing Brewing Company
+Stop 4: Warped Wing Brewing Company

-Where: 26 Wyandot St, Dayton, OH 45402
+Location: 26 Wyandot St, Dayton, OH 45402

-Dayton Beer Company
+Stop 5: Dayton Beer Company

-Where: 41 Madison St, Dayton, OH 45402
+Location: 41 Madison St, Dayton, OH 45402

-I recommend: Visiting in the summer to enjoy the outdoor beer garden, and also bringing your pup along to their dog-friendly outdoor patio
+I recommend: Visiting in the summer to enjoy the outdoor beer garden, and also bringing your pup along to their dog-friendly outdoor patio.

 Next: Walk 4 minutes to Lock 27 Brewing

-Lock 27 Brewing
+Stop 6: Lock 27 Brewing

-Where: Dayton Dragons Plaza, 329 E. First St. Dayton, Ohio, 45402
+Location: Dayton Dragons Plaza, 329 E. First St. Dayton, Ohio, 45402

-ProtoBuild Bar This is only 3 minutes walking distance from Lock 27 Brewing.
+ProtoBuild Bar: This is only 3 minutes walking distance from Lock 27 Brewing.
 My dad really wants me to include this one, because apparently it’s a 3D printing lab and bar all rolled into one?